History of Cuba: Martí's Insurrection and the start of the war

-After his second deportation to Spain in 1878, the pro-independence Cuban activist José Martí moved to the United States in 1881, where he began mobilizing the support of the Cuban exile community in Florida, especially in Ybor City in Tampa and Key West.
-He sought a revolution and Cuban independence from Spain, but also lobbied to oppose U.S. annexation of Cuba, which some American and Cuban politicians desired.
+After his second deportation to Spain in 1878, the pro-independence Cuban activist José Martí moved to the United States in 1881, where he began mobilizing the support of the Cuban exile community in Florida.
+He sought a revolution and Cuban independence from Spain, but also lobbied to oppose U.S. annexation of Cuba.
 Propaganda efforts by the Cuban Junta continued for years and intensified starting in 1895.

 After deliberations with patriotic clubs across the United States, the Antilles and Latin America, the Partido Revolucionario Cubano (Cuban Revolutionary Party) was officially proclaimed on 10 April 1892, with the purpose of gaining independence for both Cuba and Puerto Rico.
 Martí was elected delegate, the highest party position.
-By the end of 1894, the basic conditions for launching the revolution were set.
 In Foner's words, "Martí's impatience to start the revolution for independence was affected by his growing fear that the United States would succeed in annexing Cuba before the revolution could liberate the island from Spain".

-On 25 December 1894, three ships, the Lagonda, the Almadis and the Baracoa, set sail for Cuba from Fernandina Beach, Florida, loaded with armed men and supplies.
-Two of the ships were seized by U.S. authorities in early January, who also alerted the Spanish government, but the proceedings went ahead.
-The insurrection began on 24 February 1895, with uprisings all across the island.
-In Oriente the most important ones took place in Santiago, Guantánamo, Jiguaní, San Luis, El Cobre, El Caney, Alto Songo, Bayate and Baire.
+On 25 December 1894, three ships set sail for Cuba from Fernandina Beach, Florida, loaded with armed men and supplies.
+Two of the ships were seized by U.S. authorities in early January, but the proceedings went ahead.
+The insurrection began on 24 February 1895, with uprisings across the island.
 The uprisings in the central part of the island, such as Ibarra, Jagüey Grande and Aguada, suffered from poor co-ordination and failed; the leaders were captured, some of them deported and some executed.
 In the province of Havana the insurrection was discovered before it got off and the leaders detained.
 Thus, the insurgents further west in Pinar del Río were ordered to wait.

 Martí, on his way to Cuba, gave the Proclamation of Montecristi in Santo Domingo, outlining the policy for Cuba's war of independence: the war was to be waged by blacks and whites alike; participation of all blacks was crucial for victory; Spaniards who did not object to the war effort should be spared, private rural properties should not be damaged; and the revolution should bring new economic life to Cuba.